6 Ways to Use Chocolate on a Ketogenic Diet

 Chocolate Coconut Milk Ice Cream

 You simply combine coconut milk, raw cacao, and a bit of natural sweetener like chocolate stevia.
-Pop that in the freezer, remove, and process in the blender to make a delicious high-fat ice cream.
+Pop that in the freezer, remove it, and process it in the blender to make a delicious high-fat ice cream.
 You can find this recipe here.

 Keto Chocolate Cake